TNH-Scholar Project Vision¶

 - Supporting deep, careful study by monastics, lay students, researchers, and practitioners.

-- Providing trustworthy, transparent AI-assisted tools that respect the Dharma, the lineage, and the humans who work with them.
+- Providing trustworthy, transparent AI-supported tools that respect the Dharma, the lineage, and the humans who work with them.

-The project is not “just” a software system.
-It is a long-term scholarly and technical infrastructure for interacting with a body of teachings.
+The project is not only a software system.
+It is a long-term scholarly and technical infrastructure for studying, preserving, and interacting with a living body of teachings, while also exploring mindful forms of human–AI collaboration in the software and research workflows that support that work.

 2. Core Vision¶